Sushi on Keto? Not Easy But Definitely Possible...and Delicious!

 Oshinko - A Keto Friendly Option

-Thin-sliced pickled Japanese vegetables, oshinko is a delicious way to start your meal.
+Thin-sliced pickled Japanese vegetables, oshinko makes a great Keto appetizer.
 Very low in calories and carbs, oshinko is a great way to experience new tastes, often encompassing spicy radish, refreshing cucumbers, and the unique flavor of lotus root.

 Edamame - Not Nearly as Bad as You Thought